 - On a dinner plate, combine almond flour with teaspoon salt, teaspoon pepper, and garlic powder until evenly mixed.

 - Spread flour mixture on a dinner plate.
-Dredge fish in flour so all sides are evenly coated.
+Dredge fish in flour, so all sides are evenly coated.
 Gently shake off extra flour.

 - Heat oil and butter in a 10" or 12" skillet over medium-high heat.
 When foam subsides, add fish in a single layer.

-- Cook fish three minutes without moving and then carefully turn over using a fish turner or wide spatula.
+- Cook fish for three minutes without moving and then carefully turn over using a fish turner or wide spatula.
 Squeeze half a lemon over fish.

 - Cook an additional two to three minutes and carefully move to a serving plate.
 Season to taste with salt and pepper.
 Serve with fresh lemon wedges.